huggingface/blog/searching-the-hub.md

      * model_name
      * pipeline_tag

-We can see a varity of attributes available to us (more on how this magic is done later).
-If we were to categorize what we wanted, we could likely seperate them out as:
+We can see a variety of attributes available to us (more on how this magic is done later).
+If we were to categorize what we wanted, we could likely separate them out as:

 - `pipeline_tag` (or task): Text Classification
 - `dataset`: GLUE